mollie/api-documentation/source/reference/v2/transfers-api/get-transfer.rst

        .. type:: datetime
           :required: false

-     - The date and time the transfer was processed by the bank, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
-       This state could be consider as completed for bank transfers but a transfer could still be returned after being processed.
+     - The date and time the transfer was processed by the sending bank, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+Transfers to external bank accounts may still be returned after being deducted.

    * - ``completedAt``

        .. type:: datetime
           :required: false

-     - The date and time the internal transfer was completed, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+     - The date and time the transfer was completed, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+       Currently only balance-to-balance transfers can be marked 'completed'.

    * - ``failedAt``